-We aim to earn the trust of the people we serve by being the most systematized, reliable, genuine, compassionate, and professional CDPAP agency in New York State.
+We aim to earn the trust of the people we serve by being the most systematized, reliable, genuine, compassionate, and professional agency.

 Belief: People have a fundamental human right to be taken care of by those they are familiar with, trust, and who genuinely care about them.